Prometheus-X-association/data-value-chain-tracker/README.md

 - Maybe we should be able to reduce rewards instead of just reverting as owner?

+### Scripts

+Workspace:

+- `yarn start:node` - starts the local hardhat node

+Project:

+- `yarn ptx-deploy` - Deploys the contracts to the local hardhat network
+- `yarn ptx-deploy-test` - Deploys contracts and a test environment where many transactions has been made.
+Useful for frontend development.
+- `yarn export-abis` - Export the contract abis to the incentive frontend
+- `yarn export-abis-to-api` - Export the contract abis to the incentive api
+- `yarn docs` - generates solidity docs using forge
+- `yarn clean` - cleans the hardhat workspace

 ## [DVCT Incentive Frontend](./incentive/frontend/)

 Built using Next.js, Tailwind CSS, Shadcn, wagmi, viem.
 Providing interfaces for: